vectordotdev/vector/website/content/en/highlights/2021-11-16-failed-event-routing.md

   encoding.codec = "json"
 ```

-This would emit the following output
+This would emit the following output:
 ```
   {
   "foo": "bar",